-Description of asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Quoted bonds Level 1 Fixed interest securities are valued at a market value based on current yields Not required Not required Futures and options in UK bonds Level 1 Published exchange prices at the year-end Not required Not required Exchange traded pooled investments Level1 Closing bid value on published exchanges Not required Not required Unquoted bonds Level 2 Average of broker prices Evaluated price feeds Not required Forward foreign exchange derivatives Level 2 Market forward exchange rates at the year-end Exchange rate risk Not required Overseas bond options Level 2 Option pricing model Annualised volatility of counterparty credit risk Not required Pooled investments - overseas unit trusts and property funds Level 2 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis Not required Pooled investments - hedge funds Level 3 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts Required by 6.5.5.1 d) and f), 7.4.2.13 of the Code.

-Description of asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Freehold and leasehold properties Level 3 Valued at fair value at the year-end using the investment method of valuation by John Finley FRICS of independent valuers Carrott-Jones LLP in accordance with the RICS Valuation Standards (9th Edition) Existing lease terms and rentals Independent market research Nature of tenancies Covenant strength for existing tenants Assumed vacancy levels Estimated rental Growth Discount rate Significant changes in rental growth, vacancy levels or the discount rate could affect valuations as could more general changes to market prices Unquoted equity Level 3 Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines (2012) EBITDA multiple Revenue multiple Discount for lack of marketability Control premium Valuations could be affected by material events occurring between the date of the financial statements provided and the Pension Fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts
+Description of asset Valuation hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Quoted bonds Level 1 Fixed interest securities are valued at a market value based on current yields Not required Not required Exchange traded pooled investments Level 1 Closing bid value on published exchanges Not required Not required Unquoted bonds Level 2 Average of broker prices Evaluated price feeds Not required Overseas bond options Level 2 Option pricing model Annualised volatility of counterparty credit risk Not required Pooled investments - overseas unit trusts and property funds Level 2 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis Not required Pooled investments - hedge funds Level 3 Closing bid price where bid and offer prices are published Closing single price where single price published NAV-based pricing set on a forward pricing basis Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts Required by 6.5.5.1 d) and f), 7.4.2.13 of the Code.
+Other unquoted and private equities Level 3 Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines (2012) EBITDA multiple Revenue multiple Discount for lack of marketability Control premium Valuations could be affected by changes to expected cashflows, and by any differences between audited and unaudited accounts Shares in Border to Coast Pensions Partnership asset pool Level 3 Estimated value of the Fund's share of net assets of the partnership company, based on relative % of shares held and voting rights Current estimates of future dividend income Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts Required by 6.5.5.1 d) and f), 7.4.2.13 of the Code.